Skip to main content

 Popular posts from this blog

 Welcome to the New Amtify™ 〰 Thirteen years ago, Amtify™ began with a simple goal: to offer quality products that you need in life.
 We've served over 150,000 customers and followers who value not just what’s in the box, but what it brings to their lives.
 Now, we’re evolving.
+Now, we’re evolving.
 Our focus is shifting from selling products directly to curating experiences and recommendations.
-From this point on, your purchases through our site will happen via “ Affiliate Relationships .”
+We'll still offer products, but your purchases through our site will happen via “ Affiliate Relationships .”
 That means if you click a product link in our blogs and make a purchase, you’ll buy directly from that store — and we’ll receive a commission, at no cost to you, we're just part of their marketing budget.
 We’ve also redefined what Amtify™ stands for.
 This change isn’t just cosmetic — it’s foundational.
 We're committed to supporting a lifestyle centered around mindfulness , peace, and doing things that bring purpose.
-What That Means for You We’re building our new identity around three central themes: Peace of M...
+What That Means for You We’re building our new identity aro...

 Walking the Loop: A Daily Ritual I walk every day.
 Almost.
 Sometimes I don’t feel like it—but my dog always does.
 We’ve got a deal: one walk a day, at least 60 minutes.
 Two routes keep things fresh.
 One winds through deep, rugged woods.
 The other is paved—woods, but with asphalt.
 Yes, it sounds wrong.
 Paved woods?
 Not quite natural, but practical.
 My dog still gets to chase squirrels, and I get steady footing.
 No mud, no twisted ankles.
 We both win.
 Why Walk?
 Why Every Day?
 It’s on my daily list.
-That list keeps me focused—and gives me the joy of crossing things off.
+That list keeps me focused—and gives me the good feeling of crossing things off.
 Walking is a promise I keep to myself, and to my dog.
 We’re both committed.
 I hold the leash, she holds me accountable.
 The Woods Are the Reward The backtrails are a different world.
-They demand attention—navigating roots, hopping rocks, ducking fallen trees.
-They quiet the mind.
-The silence is broken only by rustling leaves, distant birdsong, or the sudden bolt of my dog chasing wildlife.
-There’s stillness if you wa...
+They demand attention—navigating roots, hopping rocks, ducking partially fallen trees.
+They focus the mind.
+The silence is broken only by the sound of my steps, the rustling leaves, some distant birdsong, or the sudden bolt of ...